Titii (Celtiberian): History

 Often mentioned in the ancient sources as allies or clients of the Belli, they were subjected to Turboletae raids in the 3rd century BC and seem to have submitted by Carthage just prior to the Second Punic War, but what role they played in that conflict remains obscure.
 However, during the Celtiberian Wars of the 2nd century BC they sided with the Belli and Arevaci against Rome, being recorded as one of the signatories of the peace treaty with Tiberius Sempronius Gracchus in 179 BC.

-The Titii also retained their political autonomy until being defeated alongside the Belli in 142 BC by Proconsul Quintus Caecilius Metellus Macedonicus and later included into Hispania Citerior province in 134 BC, and thereafter cease to be mentioned by the sources.

-After 72 BC however, they merged with the Belli, Uraci and Cratistii tribes to create the Late Celtiberian people of romanized southern Celtiberia, losing their tribal identity in the process.
+In 147 BC they and the Belli initially supported Rome against the Lusitani led by Viriathus, though three years later the Titii switched sides and alongside the Arevaci and Belli, they joined Viriathus' anti-Roman revolt.
+The Titii also retained their political autonomy until they were defeated alongside the Belli in 142 BC by Proconsul Quintus Caecilius Metellus Macedonicus, being subsequently included into Hispania Citerior province in 134 BC.
+During the Sertorian Wars, the Titii sided with Quintus Sertorius and provided auxiliary troops to his army, but after the end of the war in 72 BC they merged with the Belli, Uraci and Cratistii tribes to create the Late Celtiberian people of romanized southern Celtiberia, losing their tribal identity in the process.